Business and Other Risks

 5. System Operation

 The Group uses large-scale IT facilities such as data centers to provide outsourcing 24 hours a day, 365 days a year, cloud services, and other services.
 The Group expends a large amount of capital to operate these businesses, from initial capital investments to ongoing capital investments, to ensure stable facility maintenance and operation.
 The Group manages the progress of business plans to ensure a return on capital.
 However, if the operational status of these facilities declined significantly due to a larger-than-expected decline in demand, it may negatively impact the Group's business results.
 Furthermore, in the system operation business, the Group continually improves operational quality based on quality management systems.
-However, if system problems arose due to human error or equipment malfunctions during operation, and the Group were unable to provide services at a level agreed upon with the client, the Group's business and business results may be impacted.
+However, if system problems arose due to human error or equipment malfunctions during operation, and the Group were unable to provide services at a level agreed upon with the client or when changes in conditions for clients' use of data centers or other services are greater than had been assumed, the Group's business and business results may be impacted.

 7. Information Security

 From system development to operation, the Group is in a position to learn of various types of confidential information in the conduct of its business, including personal information held by clients and clients' technological system information.
 Although the Group strives to manage information appropriately based on the TIS INTEC Group Information Security Policy, in the event that confidential information was leaked or manipulated due to a computer virus, unauthorized access, or other reason, the Group's business and business results may be impacted by claims for damages from client companies or the loss of trust.

 8. Human Resources